 Both Hanoi and Ho Chi Minh City are fast-growing cities that reflect the increasing interest in Vietnam as a regional economic powerhouse.

-Plus, as capital and operations continue to move from China to Vietnam, due to rising costs and other factors (including political) we believe that Vietnam will continue to be one of the most promising frontier markets to invest in well into the future.
+Plus, as capital and operations continue to move from China to Vietnam due to rising costs and other factors, including politics, we believe that Vietnam will continue to be one of the most promising frontier markets to invest in well into the future.

 6. Hong Kong

-One of our favorite cities in the world, Hong Kong is a fantastic place to bank or do business.
+One of our favourite cities in the world, Hong Kong is an incredibly popular place to bank or do business.

-Hong Kong is an incredibly expensive place to rent an apartment.
+Hong Kong is a costly place to rent an apartment.
 A long-running real estate bubble has made it among the most expensive places to live.
-However, even in Central Hong Kong, there is a yin-and-yang about the country that makes it truly special.
+However, even in Central Hong Kong, there is a yin-and-yang atmosphere about the country that makes it truly special.

-You can get anything you want in Hong Kong, and the weather is great most of the year.
-Moreover, its big-city nature offers up plenty of ways to live abundantly.
+You can get anything you want in Hong Kong and the weather is great most of the year.
+Moreover, its big-city nature offers plenty of ways to live abundantly.

-Beaches, greenery, and culture (like the Big Buddha) are a short bus ride away.
+Beaches, greenery and culture, like the imposing bronze statue of the Big Buddha, are all just a short bus ride away.